 How To Be Sociable

-Knowing how to get the most out of the people we meet, live with and work around is fundamental to our chances of a fulfilled life.
-Too often we feel we’re unable properly to convey our real selves and cannot relate naturally to others.
+Knowing how to get the most out of the people we meet, live with, and work around is fundamental to our chances of a fulfilled life.
+Too often we feel that we’re unable to properly convey our real selves and cannot relate naturally to others.
 Conversations can get stuck, or be sterile or routine.
 We’re unable to charm.
 We struggle to enjoy the company of others, or effectively convey who we are to them.

 - What is charm and how do we acquire it?

 - What is the relationship between vulnerability and connection?

 - How can one be at ease in social situations?

 - How can we have deeper, more meaningful conversations?